Sergey842248/Substitute-Card/README.md

 # Substitute Card

-A Lovelace card to display the daily substitution plan from the vpMobil/Indiware Substitute App.
+A Lovelace card to display the daily substitution plan from the Substitute App (based on vpMobil/Indiware).

 ## Features